Homa/rhelements.github.io/docs/framework-integration/patternfly-elements-react-integration.md

     </pfe-card>
     ```

+## TypeScript
+    If you use TypeScript for type checking, you need to use `JSX.IntrinsicElements`.
+Intrinsic elements will not be type checked.
+For example:

+    ```
+    declare namespace JSX {
+        interface IntrinsicElements {
+            'pfe-card': any
+        }
+    }
+    ```

 ## Change theme by using inline style

   If you want to change a css variable value in theme, you can add inline style.
 For example if you want to change background color of a specific card to green, add style={{'--pfe-theme--color--surface--base': 'green'}} to pfe-card: